May - September 2015

-This free concert, held on the Mann's Main Stage, will showcase works that explore festival themes, including spirituals performed by student musicians from Play On Philly! and the Chicago Metamorphosis Orchestra Project; a newly choreographed dance piece by Danse4Nia Repertory Ensemble for the Oscar Award-winning song “Glory” (performed by Common and John Legend as the theme song for the movie Selma); a new theatrical piece about Martin Luther King, Jr. by Universal African Dance and Drum Ensemble; a tribute to Nelson Mandela performed by Sharon Katz & The Peace Train; and finalists from the festival’s citywide poetry competition.
+This free concert, held at the Mann's pavilion, showcased works that explored festival themes, including spirituals performed by student musicians from Play On Philly! and the Chicago Metamorphosis Orchestra Project, a newly choreographed dance piece by Danse4Nia Repertory Ensemble for the Oscar Award-winning song “Glory” (performed by Common and John Legend as the theme song for the movie Selma), a new theatrical piece about Martin Luther King, Jr. by Universal African Dance and Drum Ensemble, a tribute to Nelson Mandela performed by Sharon Katz & The Peace Train, and finalists from the festival’s citywide poetry competition.

 Three Men, Three Movements

 Three Men, Three Movements was the inaugural concert event for Liberty: Unplugged!
 This free community event was produced in partnership with Play On, Philly!
 (POP), the Philadelphia Youth Poetry Movement (PYPM) and ODUNDE365.
 The concert was held at Mother Bethel AME Church and featured works commissioned and created specifically for the project, including musical repertoire created by POP, as well as spoken word pieces created by the Philadelphia Youth Poetry Movement.

 The Mann was proud to congratulate Samantha Siermine, a junior Graphic Design student at the Moore College of Art & Design, who was presented with a scholarship from the Mann for her work with the #LibertyUnplugged festival branding.
 Samantha is one of 15 students who worked on a year-long design project centering on the 2015 festival icons Frederick Douglas, Martin Luther King, Jr., and Nelson Mandela.
 Samantha’s work was incorporated into all online and print branding throughout the festival.